hiveot/hub/services/history/README.md

 ## Objective

-Provide historical reading of thing events and actions using the bucket store, independent of the message bus used.
+Provide historical reading of thing events and actions using the bucket store.

 ## Status

-This service is functional.
+This service is functional but breaking changes can still be expected.

 TODO:
 1. Capture actions
-2. Storage of event retention.
+2. Query support
-3. Hubcli commands for managing retention.
+3. Selective retention of events and actions with hubcli support
 4. Support auto expiry of events
-4. Support for removal of outlier values
+5. Support for removal of outlier values

 ## Summary